reima-ecom/reima-theme/README.md

 This theme is a [hugo module](https://gohugo.io/hugo-modules/use-modules/) that is then used on the individual ecommerce sites.
 The sites use a "vendored" approach, so the theme is not automatically updated based on changes.
 All theme updates to the production sites are initiated manually, so you cannot break the live sites just by editing this theme.

+Always use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) style commit messages for commits that end up on the master branch!
+For feature branches, the recommended workflow is:

+1. commit with whatever commit messages you like, but prefer conventional commits
+2. squash merge the resulting PR with a conventional commits style message

 ### Bugs and outages

 Always when there's a bug (or outage!), the following process should be followed:

 1. Write a test case to reproduce the encountered bug.
 Make sure this test is run at least on source changes, possibly on content changes or via cron job.
 2. Fix the bug.
 3. Update documentation as needed.
 4. Write a post-mortem to gather learnings.
 Why did the bug happen?
 How was it fixed?
 What can we do to avoid similar issues in the future?